seL4/docs/TutorialsReworked/seL4Kernel/faults.md

     foreign_faulter_capfault_cap = seL4_GetMR(seL4_CapFault_Addr);
 ```

-### Finding out information about the generated thread fault:
+### Finding out information about the generated thread fault

 In the thread fault IPC message, the kernel will send information about the
 fault including the capability address whose access triggered the thread fault.